bmoreonrails/rails_tutorial/_installation/win8.md

 {% endsteps %}

 {:.sectionheader}
-# Install NodeJs
+# Install Node.Js

 {% steps %}
 {% list %}
 1. Download the Node.js installer [https://nodejs.org/dist/v4.4.7/node-v4.4.7-x86.msi](https://nodejs.org/dist/v4.4.7/node-v4.4.7-x86.msi){:target='blank'}

-2. Once the download is finished, go to the Downloads folder, open nodejs program.
+2. Once the download is finished, go to the Downloads folder, open Node.Js program.

 3. Read the full license agreement, accept the terms and run through the rest of the wizard leaving everything to the defaults.
 Click "Yes" when it asks if you want to make changes to your computer.

-4. Restart your computer so ruby knows about nodejs
+4. Restart your computer so ruby knows about Node.Js

 {% endlist %}
 {% highlight shell %}